damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 Further guidelines when rolling up your sleeves to do Turbo work:

-- Start with **Tier 2**, these are more difficult tickets and often the reason why we ask for Turbos
+- Start in either Tier 1 or Tier 2, depending on your own level of comfort.
+If there are no tickets left in Tier 2, move to Tier 1, and vice versa.
 - Turbos should attempt to pick up "single touch" tickets (though this is not always easy to recognize) whenever possible
 - Since Turbos log in using a generic agent, there are some special considerations:
    - Pro-actively sign the tickets with their name, or leave an internal note so that the rest of the team knows which individual provided a response.
 This is helpful to be able to reach out and gain context, etc.